linuxha/Humbug/README.md

 # History

+April  1, 2024

+Yeah, April 1 but no joke.
+I think I have SS working now.
+Yea!
+I went through the articles, clean up a bunch of variables and snuck a peak at Smithbug (which is broken).
+Still lots more work to do but Humbug may now be usable. :-)

+March 31, 2024

+Found a few bugs I let creep in, Hopefully I've fixed those.
+I Still a lot of variable to correct.
+Also I've managed to get Humbug to run on the board from the ROM emulator.
+While BPs work the SS and ST and anything to do with the SWI handling and stack are messed up.
+This comes down to the variables.

 March 30, 2024

 I'm now at the point where I can't do much more testing in the simulator.
 So